rdkcentral/Lightning-SDK/docs/plugins/image.md

 Img(url).portrait(height)
 ```

-### cover()
+### cover

 Resizes the image in such a way that it covers the entire area.
-Depending on the orientation (portrait or landscape) of the image and the target, it resizes the image by width or by height.
+Depending on the orientation (portrait or landscape) of the source image and that of the desired output, it resizes the image by width or by height.

 ```js
 Img(url).cover(width, height)
 ```

-### contain()
+### contain

 Resizes the image in such a way that it is contained within the available area.
-Depending on the orientation (portrait or landscape) of the image and the target, it resizes the image by width or by height.
+Depending on the orientation (portrait or landscape) of the source image and that of the desired output, it resizes the image by width or by height.

 ```js
 Img(url).contain(width, height)
 ```

-### original()
+### original

 Generates the image without resizing it (that is, it uses the original dimensions), while still passing it through the proxy (and taking advantage of caching).